neamul-fahim/Movie-Rating-Webapp/README.md

 # Features

 1. User can Signup and Login.
+Implemented Custom User model using "AbstractBaseUser".
 Implemented Token Authentication.
 2. User can add a movie.
 3. User can view a list of all movies.
 4. User can rate a movie also can see Movie details and average rating while rating.
 As the user submits rating the average rating will be reflected on the screen instantly.